Item # HED002C

 HED laces the Plus LT's to its Sonic Disc hub in the front, with wide flanges for impeccable stiffness and resistance to torsional forces.
-The rear hub is HED's new 545 J-bend hub, featuring five pawls and 45 teeth for lightning-fast engagement to torque over steep inclines and technical terrain.
+The rear hub is HED's 545 J-bend hub, featuring five pawls and 45 teeth for lightning-fast engagement over steep inclines and technical terrain.
 Both hubs are compatible with centerlock rotors, with separately sold adapters available for use with 6-bolt rotors.
 Tubeless rim tape is included, but thru-axles are sold separately.

 View more Clincher Wheels